Learnosity/learnosity-demos/README.md

 local version of composer.
 It will be named `composer.phar`, and will have to be called as `./composer.phar` instead of just `composer`.

-If using Mac OS X, you can set up [Homebrew] to use a specific tap.
+If using macOS, you can set up [Homebrew] to install php and composer.

-    brew tap homebrew/php
+    brew install php
     brew install composer